 These have obviously changed over the years as new influences infiltrate the recruitment landscape and human behaviours change, but right now, these are the key components that I see associated with the most effective recruitment strategies.

-What I will aim to do throughout this article is to outline why each of these items is so critical in pursuit of the best results and provide practical advice and ideas on how to address and deploy each topic effectively.
+I am going to list them here at the start of this article so that you understand right from the off what we are dealing with and decide if this article is for you.
+What I will aim to do throughout this article is outline why each of these items is so critical in pursuit of the best results, and provide practical advice and ideas on how to address and deploy each topic effectively.

 I am starting with this topic, because it is so fundamentally important to an effective direct hire and talent attraction strategy and yet surprisingly it gets very little coverage or airtime in the recruitment press.

+Think about it, if the job advert is not placed in the correct channels then those prospective applicants, even those that are actively looking, are not going to find you.
 Because there is such a diverse range of media channels available to consider advertising your jobs on, it can be difficult to know which is most likely to work for you and will give you the best value for money.

 To execute an effective media buying strategy, you must do your homework and that begins by first understanding the behaviours of the job searching candidates that you want to engage with.